 Sometimes this needs to happen more than twice a week, especially if my kid pours out his shoe full of sand in the kitchen.
 But basically, I can get away with sweeping just twice a week.
 I usually stick to the main living areas like the kitchen the entryway and the breakfast nook.

 I do a full clean of all the bathrooms every week.
 I do the works.
 Scrubbing showers, bathtubs, toilets.
 Finding the right tools for the job is important and can make this a quick and easy experience.
 I have bought a lot of different bathroom cleaners before I found one that really did the job.
-I’m going to leave it at that, because I’m embarrassed by how much time and money I’ve invested in bathroom cleaning products.
+I’m embarrassed by how much time and money I’ve invested in bathroom cleaning products.
+I finally landed on Dr. Bronner’s Sal Suds.

 Honestly the easiest cleaning task on this list.
 I bought a duster from the dollar store and I have never looked back.
 And now that the kids are older, they love helping with this job too!